arktronic/hubitat/bme680/README.md

 - Arduino IDE
 - [Bosch BSEC2 library](https://github.com/BoschSensortec/Bosch-BSEC2-Library)

-Note, most ESP32 variants are supported by the BSEC2 library, but it is important to verify support for any particular board nonetheless.
+Note, most ESP32 variants are supported by the BSEC2 library, but you should still verify that you're getting something that will work with it.

 ## Directions